 Phil over 7 years ago

 Yes its very safe.
 I think there are a lot of misconceptions about Mexico regarding safety and tourism.
 This is my third time back in Mexico and honestly, I feel more safe here than I do back home in Seattle.
 Im currently in Puerto Vallarta, staying at Oasis hostel (www.oasishostel.com or feel free to check them out on facebook), and although its a 15 minutes away from Centro, I never have any concerns when walking "home".
 I find that the locals in this country are extremely friendly and helpful.
-I think Mexico is an absolutely gorgeous place to visit, its a shame that more people dont explore this beautiful country. about 7 years agoAnswered by margo via WorldNomads.com
+I think Mexico is an absolutely gorgeous place to visit, its a shame that more people dont explore this beautiful country. over 7 years agoAnswered by margo via WorldNomads.com